arcan1s/awesome-widgets/md_readme/en.md

 Commands, which will be run for custom label.

+**Desktop cmd**

+Type a command which will be run for desktop DataEngine.
+Default is `qdbus org.kde.kwin /KWin currentDesktop`.

 **GPU device**

 Select one of supported GPU devices. `auto` will enable auto selection, `disable` will disable definition of GPU states.
 Default is `auto`.